strategineer/personal-website/content/bin/rpg/xmooks/index.md

 **Defense**: `10 + Dex.
 Bonus OR bonus from armour`.
 Leather is +2, Chain is +4, Plate is +6, a shield is +1.

 **Movement**: `12 + Dex.
 Bonus - Armour penalty`.
 How fast a character can move.
-Penalized by armour (-0 for leather, -2 for Chain, -4 for Plate).
+Penalized by armour (-0 for Leather, -2 for Chain, -4 for Plate).

 **Stealth**: `5 + Dex.
 Bonus - Armour penalty`.
 Applied as a penalty to opponents Wisdom to see if a character is noticed.
-Penalized by armour (-0 for leather, -2 for Chain, -4 for Plate).
+Penalized by armour (-0 for Leather, -2 for Chain, -4 for Plate).

 **Save**: `5 + Cha.
 Bonus`.
 Increases with level.
 If an effect, attack, or challenge doesn't fall under any of the other stats or values, roll Save.
 This represents a character's luck and determination to resist the cruel hand of fate.

 ## Opposed Rolls

-A character or NPC must roll equal to or under their stat, modified by 10-[the relevant stat of their opponent].
+A character or NPC must roll equal to or under their stat, modified by `10-[the relevant stat of their opponent]`.

 E.g. Shoving.
 The PC has 11 Strength, the orc has 14 Strength.
-The PC needs to roll a 7 or less to succeed (11 + [10-14] ).
+The PC needs to roll a 7 or less to succeed (`11 + [10-14]`).

 Chess.
 The PC has a Intelligence of 6, the goblin has an Intelligence of 4.
 The PC needs to roll a 12 or less to succeed.